 Instructions

-- Combine all the ingredients for the eggless pancakes in a large bowl.150 grams self-raising flour, 150 millilitre milk, 150 millilitre water, 2 tablespoons granulated sugar, 2 tablespoons oil, ½ teaspoon vanilla extract, ¼ teaspoon salt
+- Add all the pancake ingredients to a large mixing bowl.160 grams self-raising flour, 150 millilitre milk, 150 millilitre water, 2 tablespoons granulated sugar, 2 tablespoons oil, ½ teaspoon vanilla extract, ¼ teaspoon salt

-- Carefully flip the pancake over with a spatula and cook for an additional 30 seconds to 1 minute, or until the underside turns light golden in colour.
+- Flip carefully with a spatula and cook the second side for 30 seconds to 1 minute, until lightly golden.

-- Transfer the cooked pancake to a plate and cover it with foil or a clean kitchen towel to keep it warm while you cook the remaining pancakes.If the pancakes start to stick, use the oiled kitchen paper to wipe the pan again.
+- Transfer to a plate and cover with foil or a clean kitchen towel while you cook the rest.
+Covering helps make them soft.

 Notes